-The NWMO will pursue agreements with affected Aboriginal communities which are to the mutual benefit of all parties, including the recognition for potential provision of economic benefits; provide the opportunity for employment, education and capacity building; and ensure that communities are involved in decisions affecting them.
+The NWMO will pursue agreements with affected Aboriginal communities that are to the mutual benefit of all parties, including the recognition for potential provision of economic benefits, providing the opportunity for employment, education and capacity building, and ensuring that communities are involved in decisions affecting them.

-Aboriginal Traditional Knowledge can bring value to the decision-making process, and the NWMO will strive to interweave this knowledge with our work as appropriate.
-The NWMO will ensure that intellectual property is protected as agreed with those that are owners of the intellectual property.
+Aboriginal Traditional Knowledge can bring value to the decision-making process, and the NWMO will strive to interweave this knowledge with our work.
+The NWMO will ensure that traditional teachings and knowledge are protected as agreed with those who are carriers, ambassadors or stewards of the traditional teachings and knowledge in order to protect their intellectual and cultural property.

-The NWMO will work with Aboriginal communities in implementing our mandate under the Nuclear Fuel Waste Act.
-The NWMO will work with the Crown regarding the Crown's duty to consult and accommodate as guided by decisions of the Supreme Court of Canada.
+The NWMO will work with affected Aboriginal communities in implementing our mandate under the NFWA, and in the selection of a site as required by APM which was selected as Canada's plan for the long-term management of used nuclear fuel by the Government of Canada in 2007.
+The NWMO will work with the Crown regarding the Crown's duty to consult and accommodate as guided by decisions of the Supreme Court of Canada, and in fulfilling the NWMO's obligations under the NFWA.
 All our work will be guided by our commitment to collaborative planning and decision-making.